Trend Following Swing Strategies

 Exit Strategy on Exhaustion

-- Monitor for distribution confirmation
+- Watch for distribution to confirm

 Managing Multi-Week Positions